 These effects can be scary and troubling.
 But they usually get much better or even disappear with treatment.
 Lifestyle changes, medications, and complementary therapies can help migraines and their related symptoms.

 Vision problems usually start 20 minutes to an hour before the headache.
-Even if you don't get an aura to warn you, the headache itself may cause vision trouble.
+Even if you don't get an aura, the headache itself may cause vision trouble.

 A retinal migraine causes a variety of visual symptoms, possibly blindness in one eye, before and during the headache.
 Fortunately, these problems go away with it, but permanent vision loss may be a complication of this type of migraine.

-Other serious conditions, such as optic nerve problems or a tear in the arteries that supply blood to your brain, can also cause one-sided blindness.
-See your doctor as soon as you can to rule them out.
+Other serious conditions, such as optic nerve problems or a tear in the immediately to rule them out.

 Vertigo and Dizziness

 Migraines are one of the leading causes of dizziness.
-More than one-fourth of the people in the U.S. who have migraines get this uncomfortable symptom.
+About one-fourth of the people in the U.S. who have migraines get this uncomfortable symptom.
 Dizziness and vertigo are more common when you have migraines with aura.